 Tarter: Absolutely.
 Yes.
-And so when people say, “Aren’t you discouraged?
-You haven’t found anything yet,” I’m going, we have hardly begun to look.
+And so when people say, “Well, aren’t you discouraged you haven’t found anything yet?”
+I’m going, we have hardly begun to look.
 I did an exercise when SETI was 50 years old — so that’s 2010.
 I said, OK, even if the right thing to be looking for is electromagnetic signals — and that might not be the right thing; there might be other things that would be appropriate techno-signatures for us to find — but even, let’s just say, electromagnetism signals, waves, are the right thing to be looking for, how big is the search space that we have to explore in order to find another technological civilization?
 And what fraction of that have we sampled and explored in 50 years?
-Numerically, the equivalent is looking for fish and scooping one 12-ounce glass of water out of all the Earth’s oceans and not finding a fish.
+And numerically, the equivalent is looking for fish and scooping one 12-ounce glass of water out of all the Earth’s oceans and not finding a fish.
 It’s an experiment that could’ve worked, but it didn’t succeed the first time you tried it.
 But I don’t think that as a result of sampling that one glass, you are going to decide that there are no fish in the ocean.
 You are going to say, “I need to search more of the ocean’s volumes.”
 And that’s exactly where we are.
-We’ve been working on this for a while, and we’ve invented new tools to help us, but indeed, we’ve hardly begun to search.
+I mean, we’ve been working on this for a while, and we’ve invented new tools to help us, but indeed, we’ve hardly begun to search.

 And, of course, we’re very fortunate that much of the improvement in the way that we’re able to conduct these searches is the result of improving computer technology.
 And that’s improving at an exponential rate, and we definitely want to grab onto that.
 So we are looking forward to exploring the parameter space for signals much more quickly and extensively and with, perhaps, the aid of neural networks and artificial intelligence, looking for the kinds of signals that we haven’t been looking for.

 Tarter: That’s right.
 That’s the tyranny of lightspeed.
-It’s gonna take the signal a while to get from a distant star to our telescopes.
-But actually, the second piece of that quote — so that’s the archeology piece: information we receive will be telling us about the transmitter when that signal was sent.
+It’s going to take the signal a while to get from a distant star to our telescopes.
+But actually, the second piece of that quote — so that’s the archeology piece.
+Information that we receive will be telling us about the transmitter when that signal was sent.
 But that’s fine.
-People worry that “Well, if they’re so far away, you’re not gonna be able to ask them a question, and you’ll have to wait so long for an answer.”
+I mean, people worry that, well, if they’re so far away, you’re not going to be able to ask them a question, and you’ll have to wait so long for an answer.
 But that’s not the right way to think about that.
 Think about the ancient Greeks and Shakespeare.
 They transmit information to us, which is extraordinarily useful, and it propagates forward in time.
 Even though we can’t ask them any questions in return, we still learn a lot about what life was like in ancient Rome or in England when Shakespeare was writing.
 So the archeology piece is pretty straightforward.
 It’s the future piece that is hard to get your head around, but it’s exactly what I was saying before — that if you succeed in detecting a signal that has a message, then the longevity factor for technological civilizations has to be large.

-We are not gonna succeed if, on average, technological civilizations pop up and turn themselves off or do themselves in, in 100 years; there’s not gonna be another one out there that’s close enough to us and co-temporal.
+We are not going to succeed if, on average, technological civilizations pop up and turn themselves off or do themselves in, in 100 years; there’s not going to be another one out there that’s close enough to us and co-temporal.
 So by virtue of succeeding in finding a signal, we know that it’s possible for us to have a long future, because someone else has done so.
 And so that’s why I like both parts of that lovely phrase from Phil Morrison about the archeology and about our future.

 Tarter: Well, I think that it’s inevitable, if you think about the kinds of exploration that we’re trying to do, that you continue your thought process into wondering, what might someone else be like?
-And when you think about the other, what might be there, it has the philosophical equivalence of holding up a mirror to every individual on this planet and saying, “See?
+And when you think about the other, what might be there, it has the philosophical equivalence of holding up a mirror to every individual on this planet and saying, “See, all of you?
 You’re all the same, when compared to something out there that had evolved independently.”
-And so I really like the potential of SETI for changing people’s perspective and trivializing the differences among humans, differences that we’re so willing to shed blood over, when, indeed, we are all human; we are all earthlings.
+And so I really like the potential of SETI for changing people’s perspective and trivializing the differences among humans — differences that we’re so willing to shed blood over when, indeed, we are all human.
+We are all earthlings.
 We are all the same, compared to something else.
 And if you see yourself as an earthling before you see yourself as a Californian, then I think that sets the stage for tackling really difficult challenges on a global scale.

 [music: “Glasstop” by Jon Hopkins]